Rafaelorr/bank_website/README.md

 This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.
 You are free to use, share, and modify this software under the terms of the license.
 For more details, see the [LICENSE](./LICENSE) file or visit [https://www.gnu.org/licenses/gpl-3.0.html](https://www.gnu.org/licenses/gpl-3.0.html).

+---

+## 🤝 Collaboration

+I welcome and appreciate collaboration!
+But there're some guidelines to make things easier.

+### 💡 Guidelines
+   * Write clear, concise commit messages.

+   * Follow the existing naming conventions.

+   * Please be respectful in discussions.